databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

     | ...                                                       | ...                          | ...       | ...                 | ...   | ...   | ...       | ...                  | ...         | ...   | ...                                                                                                           |
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+

-Next we will define a function that will compute NDVI for a given tile file.
+Next we will define a function that will compute NDVI for a given raster file.

 .. code-block:: python